0xFlazh/userGuide/SMART_CONTRACT.md

     }

-The OxFlazh constructor simply initializes the admin account, fee account, account levels address, and fee percentages.
+The 0xFlazh constructor simply initializes the admin account, fee account, account levels address, and fee percentages.
 The default function simply throws an error.
-Any Ether sent to OxFlazh without a function call will be returned to sender.
+Any Ether sent to 0xFlazh without a function call will be returned to sender.

     function changeAdmin(address admin_) {
       if (msg.sender != admin) throw;